Four-manifolds, geometries and knots: Bundle spaces are geometric

 \begin{theorem} Let $M$ be the total space of an $S^2$- or $RP^2$-bundle over $T$ or $Kb$.
 Then $M$ admits the geometry $\mathbb{S}^2\times\mathbb{E}^2$. \end{theorem}

-\begin{proof} Let $R_i \in O(3)$ be the reflection of $R^3 $ which changes the sign of the $i^{th}$ coordinate, for $i=1,2,3$.
-If $A$ and $B$ are products of such reflections then the subgroups of $Isom(\mathbb{S}^2\times\mathbb{E}^2)$ generated by $\alpha=(A, \left(\begin{smallmatrix} 1\\ 0 \end{smallmatrix}\right),I)$ and $\beta=(B, \left(\begin{smallmatrix} 0\\ 1 \end{smallmatrix}\right),I)$ are discrete, isomorphic to $Z^2 $ and act freely and cocompactly on $S^2 \times R^2 $.
+\begin{proof} Let $R_i \in O(3)$ be the reflection of $\mathbb{R}^3 $ which changes the sign of the $i^{th}$ coordinate, for $i=1,2,3$.
+If $A$ and $B$ are products of such reflections then the subgroups of $Isom(\mathbb{S}^2\times\mathbb{E}^2)$ generated by $\alpha=(A,\mathbf{i},I)$ and $\beta=(B,\mathbf{j},I)$ are discrete, isomorphic to $\mathbb{Z}^2$ and act freely and cocompactly on $S^2 \times\mathbb{R}^2 $.
 Taking \begin{enumerate} \item $A=B=I$; \item $A=R_1 R_2 ,B=R_1 R_3 $; \item $A=R_1,B=I$; and \item $A=R_1 ,B=R_1 R_2 $ \end{enumerate} gives four $S^2 $-bundles $\eta_i$ over the torus.
-If instead we use the isometries $\alpha=(A, \left(\begin{smallmatrix} \frac12\\ 0 \end{smallmatrix}\right), \left(\begin{smallmatrix} 1&0\\ 0&-1 \end{smallmatrix}\right))$ and $\beta=(B, \left(\begin{smallmatrix} 0\\ 1 \end{smallmatrix}\right),I)$ we obtain discrete subgroups isomorphic to $Z\!\rtimes_{-1}\!
-Z$ which act freely and cocompactly.
+If instead we use the isometries $\alpha=(A,\frac12\mathbf{i}, \left(\begin{smallmatrix} 1&0\\ 0&-1 \end{smallmatrix}\right))$ and $\beta=(B,\mathbf{j},I)$ we obtain discrete subgroups isomorphic to $\mathbb{Z}\rtimes_{-1}\!\mathbb{Z}$ which act freely and cocompactly.
 Taking \begin{enumerate} \item $A=R_1,B=I$; \item $A=R_1, B=R_2 R_3 $; \item $A=I,B=R_1$; \item $A=R_1 R_2 ,B=R_1 $; \item $A=B=I$; and \item $A=I,B=R_1R_2$ \end{enumerate} gives six $S^2 $-bundles $\xi_i$ over the Klein bottle.

-To see that these are genuinely distinct, we check first the fundamental groups, then the orientation character of the total space; consecutive pairs of generators determine bundles with the same orientation character, and we distinguish these by means of the second Stiefel-Whitney classes, by computing the self-intersections of cross-sections.
-(See Lemma 5.11.(2).
-We shall use the stereographic projection of $S^2\subset R^3=C\times R$ onto $\widehat C=C\cup \{ \infty \}$, to identify the reflections $R_i: S^2\to S^2$ with the antiholomorphic involutions:
+To see that these are genuinely distinct, we check first the fundamental groups, then the orientation character of the total space; consecutive pairs of generators determine bundles with the same orientation character, and we distinguish these by means of the second Stiefel-Whitney classes, by computing the self-intersections of sections of the bundle.
+(See Lemma 5.11.(3).)
+We shall use the stereographic projection of $S^2\subset\mathbb{R}^3=\mathbb{C}\times\mathbb{R}$ onto $CP^1=\mathbb{C}\cup \{ \infty \}$, to identify the reflections $R_i: S^2\to S^2$ with the antiholomorphic involutions: